- the policy directly leads to the creation of Too Big to Fail.

 So long as banks continue to be 'black boxes', there is a moral obligation to bailout the investors as they are investing based on a reliance on what the bank regulators have to say about the risk and solvency of each bank.

-Warren also asked whether big banks should repay taxpayers for the billions of dollars they save in borrowing costs because of the credit market's belief that they won't be allowed to fail, repeatedly citing a recent Bloomberg study estimating that the biggest banks essentially get a government subsidy of $83 billion a year, nearly matching their annual profits....One way for the big banks to repay taxpayers for the subsidy would be for them to "donate" the portfolio of US Treasury securities to the US Treasury.
+Warren also asked whether big banks should repay taxpayers for the billions of dollars they save in borrowing costs because of the credit market's belief that they won't be allowed to fail, repeatedly citing a recent Bloomberg study estimating that the biggest banks essentially get a government subsidy of $83 billion a year, nearly matching their annual profits....One way for the big banks to repay taxpayers for the subsidy would be for the banks to hold their excess reserves at the Federal Reserve in an account that doesn't pay them interest.
+These reserves would be used to fund the portfolio of securities the Fed purchased as a result of pursuing quantitative easing.
+The earnings on these securities would flow through to the US Treasury.

 he said the market was wrong to give banks any subsidy at all (in the form of lower borrowing costs), insisting that the government will in fact let banks fail.